matsuo-shinnosuke/cis-decoding/README.md

 ```

 ## Output
-The following two files will be saved in the result directory.
+The following two files will be saved in the `./result` directory.
 - relevance_position.xlsx: relevance of promoter position to expression data
 - relevance_TF.xlsx: relevance of transcription factor to expression data